Inviting Men Into the Circle of Care When Support Already Feels Scarce

 Where This Work Was First Taught to Me

-Rather, it emerged from witnessing Queer families.
+It emerged from working with Queer families.

 In Queer relationships, gender does not automatically assign roles.
-Who carries the mental load, who feeds the baby, who manages logistics, who rests, who leads, who follows, these things are spoken about.
+Who carries the mental load, who soothes the baby, who manages logistics, who rests, who leads, who follows, these things are spoken about.
 Negotiated.
 Agreed upon.
 Shared.
 Celebrated.

 Because nothing is assumed, everything becomes intentional.